 Further up north in Zealand lies two long fiords, Isefjord and Roskilde Fjord, the former almost 35 kilometers in length and Denmark largest of its kind.
 The two fiords have a number of very small islets, but two larger islands – Orø and Eskilsø - are nice to visit to enjoy the beautiful landscape.

-Off the Eastern coast of Zealand, Præstø Fiord has a couple of small uninhabited islands in a wild natural setting – great for kayak trips.
-Further north, in the strait between Denmark and Sweden, there are two must-visit but very different smaller islands.
+Off the Eastern coast of Zealand, in the strait between Denmark and Sweden, there are two must-visit but very different smaller islands.
 Saltholm is rather large but uninhabited today.
 It has a very interesting past and history – perhaps the most unknown pearl very close to Copenhagen and not described by any tourist brochure.
 Getting to Saltholm is actually quite difficult.
 The other island is Ven, which is actually Swedish.
 It has been included in our Ø-dyssey due to its proximity to Denmark and because it used to be Danish before year 1660.
 The island is wonderfully idyllic and invites for a coastal walk circumnavigation on small paths.
 Further to this, Ven has a super interesting museum: The observatory used by famous astronomer Tycho Brahe.
 Finally, three artificial islands are present in Øresund between Denmark and Sweden.
 The Danish Sea Fort Islands, each with largest fortresses, which were build many years ago to protect Copenhagen from foreign invasions.

 PART IV: South Funen Archipelago

 PART VI: The South Sea Islands

 Selected pics from all islands - part V: